Jesus: Judea and Galilee in the 1st century

-In AD 6, Judea, Idumea, and Samaria were transformed from a Herodian client state of the Roman Empire into an imperial province, also called Judea.
+In AD 6, Judea, Idumea, and Samaria were transformed from a client state of the Roman Empire into an imperial province, also called Judea.
 A Roman prefect, rather than a client ruler, governed the land.
 The prefect governed from Caesarea Maritima, leaving Jerusalem to be run by the High Priest of Israel.
 As an exception, the prefect came to Jerusalem during religious festivals, when religious and patriotic enthusiasm sometimes inspired unrest or uprisings.
 Galilee with Perea was a Herodian client state under the rule of Herod Antipas since 4 BC.
 Galilee was evidently prosperous, and poverty was limited enough that it did not threaten the social order.

 Philip, half-brother of Herod Antipas, ruled as Tetrarch yet another Herodian client state to the north and east of the sea of Galilee that included Gaulanitis, Batanea, and Iturea; it was mostly non-Jewish.
 South of this on the east bank of the Jordan was the Decapolis; a collection of Hellenistic city-states that were clients of the Roman Empire.
 North of Galilee were the cities of Tyre and Sidon which were in the Roman province of Syria.
 Though non-Jewish lands surrounded the mostly Jewish territories of Judea and Galilee, Roman law and practice allowed Jews to remain separate legally and culturally.

 This was the era of Hellenistic Judaism, which combined Jewish religious tradition with elements of Hellenistic culture.
 Until the fall of the Western Roman Empire and the Muslim conquests of the Eastern Mediterranean, the main centres of Hellenistic Judaism were Alexandria (Egypt) and Antioch (now Southern Turkey), the two main Greek colonies of the Middle East and North Africa area, both founded at the end of the in the wake of the conquests of Alexander the Great.
 Hellenistic Judaism also existed in Jerusalem during the Second Temple Period, where there was conflict between Hellenizers and traditionalists (sometimes called Judaizers).
 The Hebrew Bible was translated from Biblical Hebrew and Biblical Aramaic into Jewish Koine Greek; the Targum translations into Aramaic were also generated during this era, both due to the decline of knowledge of Hebrew.

 Jews based their faith and religious practice on the Torah, five books said to have been given by God to Moses.
 The three prominent religious parties were the Pharisees, the Essenes, and the Sadducees.
 Together these parties represented only a small fraction of the population.
 Most Jews looked forward to a time when God would deliver them from their pagan rulers, possibly through war against the Romans.